Zelix KlassMaster - Java Obfuscator

 Q14.
 What options should I use when obfuscating my classes?

-Generally, don't select the "keep inner class information" option.
-This will reduce the size of your bytecode.
-Typically, JVMs make no use of inner class information at runtime.
-However, compilers do make use of this information at compile time.
-So, if your classes form a library which third party classes will be compiled against and if some of your inner classes are exposed to the user then you will need to select the "keep inner class information" setting.
+However, compilers do make use of inner class information at compile time.
+So, if your classes form a library which third party classes will be compiled against and if some of your inner classes are exposed to the user then you will need to select either "true" or "if name not obfuscated" from the "Keep inner class information" list.
+Selecting "true" will preserve all inner class information.

 If you are obfuscating an applet note that there are known bugs in the JITs of the early browsers that can be exposed by flow obfuscation.
 If you flow obfuscate using the "light" option then the risk of JIT problems will be greatly reduced.
 Nonetheless, if you flow obfuscate your applet then test it thoroughly.